Nuala O'Faolain

-Nuala O'Faolain (/ˈnuːlə oʊ ˈfweɪlɑːn/; 1 March 19409 May 2008) was an Irish journalist, TV producer, book reviewer, teacher and writer.
+Nuala O'Faolain (/ˈnuːlə oʊ ˈfweɪlɑːn/; 1 March 1940 – 9 May 2008) was an Irish journalist, television producer, book reviewer, teacher and writer.
 She became well known after the publication of her memoirs Are You Somebody? and Almost There.
 She wrote a biography of Irish criminal Chicago May and two novels.

 Personal life

-O'Faolain was born in Clontarf, Dublin, the second eldest of nine children.
-Her father, known as 'TerryO' was a well-known Irish journalist, writing the "Dubliners Diary" social column under the pen name Terry O'Sullivan for the Dublin Evening Press.
-She was educated at University College Dublin, the University of Hull, and Oxford University.
-She taught for a time at Morley College, and worked as a television producer for the BBC and Raidió Teilifís Éireann.
+O'Faolain was born in Clontarf, Dublin on 1 March 1940, the second eldest of nine children.
+Her father, known as 'TerryO', was a well-known Irish journalist, writing the "Dubliners Diary" social column under the pen name Terry O'Sullivan for the Dublin Evening Press.
+She was educated at University College Dublin, the University of Hull and Oxford University.
+She taught for a time at Morley College and worked as a television producer for the BBC and RTÉ.

 O'Faolain described her early life as growing up in a Catholic country which in her view feared sexuality and forbade her even information about her body.
 In her writings she often discusses her frustration at the sexism and rigidity of roles in Catholic Ireland that expected her to marry and have children, neither of which she did.

-O'Faolain was engaged at least once, but she never married.
+She was engaged at least once, but she never married.
 In Are You Somebody?, she speaks candidly about her fifteen-year relationship with the journalist Nell McCafferty, who published her own memoir, Nell.
 From 2002 until her death, O'Faolain lived much of the time with Brooklyn-based attorney John Low-Beer and his daughter Anna.
 They were registered as domestic partners in 2003.